A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

 We consider the optimization problem

 with $\theta = (\theta_1, \ldots, \theta_4) \sim \mathcal{U}[-1,1]^4$ and the starting point $x_0 = (4, 3)$.
 For the approximation of the expected values we use $N = 50$ samples of $\theta$ and we estimate the magnitudes of the noise terms as described in Section~\ref{sec:robustness_sample_approximation}.
-The noise in the objective function and constraints can be seen Figure~\ref{fig:resp_surf_numerical_example}.
+The noise in the objective function and constraints can be seen in Figure~\ref{fig:resp_surf_numerical_example}.
 The feasible domain is to the right of the exact constraints which are indicated by dotted red lines.
 We see that the noise is the largest in the region around the optimal solution (red cross).

-To show the effect of the noise reduction we introduced in Section~\ref{sec:noise_adapted_trust_region_management}, we plot the objective function and the constraints corrected by the respective Gaussian process surrogates around the current design point at $20$ (upper left), $40$ (upper right) and $100$ (lower plots) evaluations of the robustness measures.
+To show the effect of the noise reduction we introduced in Section~\ref{sec:gaussian_process_supported_noise_correction}, we plot the objective function and the constraints corrected by the respective Gaussian process surrogates around the current design point at $20$ (upper left), $40$ (upper right) and $100$ (lower plots) evaluations of the robustness measures.
 We see that the noise is reduced which enables (S)NOWPAC to efficiently approximate the optimal solution.

-Note that the approximated GP-corrected feasible domains within the trust region show significantly less noise than outside of the trust region.
+Note that the GP-corrected approximate feasible domains within the trust-region show significantly less noise than outside of the trust-region.
 Moreover, we see that the optimizer eventually gathers more and more black box evaluations, yielding an increasingly better noise reduction.
 Looking at the noisy constraint contours at $40$ evaluations, we see that the quantification of feasibility based on the Gaussian process supported black box evaluations is not always reliable.
 This underlines the necessity of the feasibility restoration mode we introduced in Section~\ref{sec:relaxed_feasibility_requirement}, which allows the optimizer to recover feasibility from points that appear infeasible.